CiscoDevNet/DNAC-SWIM/README.md

 ## activate.py
 This works in the same way as distribution.
 Activates an image once distributed.
 Can take tag or a list of IP or both.
+As with distritution, you can leave image blank and the golden image will be used.

+However, if you are distributing a non-golden image, you will need to specify the same golden image to activate.
+If you are activating the golden image, then no need to specify an image.